hnsdomains/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 ---
 description: >-
-  Describes the hash registrar initially used to register ENS .eth domains (formerly EIP-162).
+  Describes the hash registrar initially used to register ENS  domains (formerly EIP-162).
 ---